sarkarchandan/pycollections/README.md

 as an internal collection.
 This is done in order to preserve a crucial property, that set is a collection of distinct items, and SortedFrozenSet must conform to it.

+### Iterable

+Iterable protocol dictates, that a compliant object can be passed to builtin `iter` function in order to create an Iterator.
+This needs the implementation of the `__iter__` method.
+There is an alternative way to create an Iterable, which is to implement `__getitem__` method.
+This method takes an integer index as argument, and should raise IndexError, once the index goes beyond the length of the collection.
+In this part of the implementation we have taken the first approach, where we called the iter function on the internal collection.
+However, we also acknowledge, that using `__iter__` as a Generator function is also equally valid.
+Generator functions also produce Iterator objects.